-City of Annapolis Regular Minutes - Draft City Council Monday, April 3, 2017 7:00 PM Mayor John T. Chambers, Jr. City Council Chambers Call to Order Mayor Pantelides called the meeting to order at 7:07 p.m.
-Invocation Given by Alderwoman Finlayson.
-Pledge of Allegiance Led by Mayor Pantelides.
-Roll Call Tonight's roll call began with Alderwoman Finlayson.
-Present: 9 - Mayor Pantelides, Alderman Budge, Alderman Paone, A Alderwoman Finlayson, Alderman Littmann, Alderman K Alderman Arnett State of the City A ldress What a great opportunity it has been to serve as the Ma the past three years! ayor of Annapolis for We took a financially distressed city three years ago decisions and made sure we put our city back on so Our efforts resulted in two upgrades to our city's bond three years. lid financial footing.
-I saw a real need to stop the financial hemorrhaging an track, so we could recoup the money we were losing to policies. poor choices and bad There was a better way to run the city, so we came up v and stronger policies. with better choices With bipartisan support, we got rid of the excess, reorg government, and got comfortable with doing more with I give my department directors a great deal of credit wh more with less due largely to their commitment to our r please stand and be recognized.
-Tonight I am submitting a \$107.5 million budget, a \$4.2 last year's budget and I am here to tell you the state o This budget includes: n less. nen it comes to doing residents.
-Would you million increase over - A tax rate cut - New hires in the police department - Reintroducing a 1% COLA for employees, subject to collective bargaining - More money for sidewalks and repaving projects - A decrease in the solid waste fee More on those items and more in just a few minutes...
+City of Annapolis

+160 Duke Of Gloucester Street Annapolis, MD 21401

+Regular Minutes - Final

+City Council

+Monday, April 3, 2017 7:00 PM Mayor John T. Chambers, Jr. City Council Chambers

+Call to Order

+Mayor Pantelides called the meeting to order at 7:07 p.m.

+Invocation

+Given by Alderwoman Finlayson.

+Pledge of Allegiance

+Led by Mayor Pantelides.

+Roll Call

+Tonight's roll call began with Alderwoman Finlayson.

+Present:

+9 - Mayor Pantelides, Alderman Budge, Alderman Paone, Alderwoman Pindell Charles, Alderwoman Finlayson, Alderman Littmann, Alderman Kirby, Alderman Pfeiffer and Alderman Arnett

+State of the City Address

+What a great opportunity it has been to serve as the Mayor of Annapolis for the past three years!

+We took a financially distressed city three years ago... made some tough decisions ... and made sure we put our city back on solid financial footing.
+Our efforts resulted in two upgrades to our city's bond rating in just the past three years.

+I saw a real need to stop the financial hemorrhaging and get us back on track, so we could recoup the money we were losing to poor choices and bad policies.

+There was a better way to run the city, so we came up with better choices and stronger policies.

+With bipartisan support, we got rid of the excess, reorganized city government, and got comfortable with doing more with less.

+I give my department directors a great deal of credit when it comes to doing more with less due largely to their commitment to our residents.
+Would you please stand and be recognized.

+Tonight I am submitting a \$107.5 million budget, a \$4.2 million increase over last year's budget... and I am here to tell you the state of the city is strong.
+This budget includes:

+- A tax rate cut

+- New hires in the police department

+- Reintroducing a 1% COLA for employees, subject to collective bargaining

+- More money for sidewalks and repaving projects

+- A decrease in the solid waste fee

+More on those items and more in just a few minutes...
 But before we look ahead, let's take a moment and look back at what we have accomplished.
 Three years ago I promised to spend within our means... and we have done that.
-We were even able to: 1.
-Lower solid waste fees each year for a total of a 31.25% decrease over three years 2.
+We were even able to:

+- 1. Lower solid waste fees each year for a total of a 31.25% decrease over three years - 2.
 We maintained the city's AA+ rating from the Fitch and Standard & Poor's Rating Agencies with Moody's Investors Service giving Annapolis an upgrade because of our city's strong financial management - 3.
 Balanced three budgets resulting in a surplus each year, and - 4.
-We passed three budgets with no increase to the real property tax rate With the help of City Council, we have accomplished much in the past three years, and we did it in a largely bipartisan manner.
-I want to thank the City Council for their ongoing dedication to our residents and for helping me to promote my priorities as the mayor, which includes: - Financial Stability - Public Safety - Environmental Sustainability - Economic Development, - and Putting Annapolitans First!
+We passed three budgets with no increase to the real property tax rate

+With the help of City Council, we have accomplished much in the past three years, and we did it in a largely bipartisan manner.

+I want to thank the City Council for their ongoing dedication to our residents and for helping me to promote my priorities as the mayor, which includes:

+- Financial Stability

+- Public Safety

+- Environmental Sustainability

+- Economic Development,

+- and Putting Annapolitans First!